claudiucelfilip/ng-resource-store/README.md

-# Ng-Resource-store
+# ng-resource-store

-Provides a way to integrate resource-store withing your Angular project via a service or directive.
+Provides a way to integrate [resource-store](https://github.com/claudiucelfilip/resource-store) within your Angular project via a service or directive.

 ## Installation